Automattic/jetpack/readme.txt

 Easy!
 There are opportunities for developers at all levels to contribute:

-* Join our Beta Test group
+* Join our Beta Test group.
-* Give us a hand answering questions in our [support forum](http://wordpress.org/support/plugin/jetpack)
+* Give us a hand answering questions in our [support forum](http://wordpress.org/support/plugin/jetpack).
-* Report bugs, with reproduction steps, or post patches on our [Trac](http://plugins.trac.wordpress.org/newticket?component=jetpack)
+* Report bugs, with reproduction steps, or post patches on [GitHub](https://github.com/Automattic/Jetpack).

 Learn more (and get detailed instructions) in our [contribute guide](http://jetpack.me/contribute/).